tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/01_setup_and_monocle.md

 file.copy(from="/cluster/tufts/bio/tools/training/trajectory_analysis",to="./", recursive = TRUE)
 ```

-Now that we have our data and scripts copied, let's navigate to our scripts folder and open up "dada2pipeline.Rmd".
+Now that we have our data and scripts copied, let's navigate to our scripts folder and open up "trajectory_analysis.Rmd".

 ## Loading Libraries and Data

+Before we analyze our single-cell RNA-Seq data

 ```R
 # --- Load Libraries -----------------------------------------------------------